shahanneda/NedaChat/README.md

 ### [Click Here to go to NedaChat (shahan.ca/nedachat)](http://shahan.ca/nedachat), Login as any username

 This app is essentially a clone of Facebook messenger, made with the MERN stack, using mongo db for the database, express and node js for the server, and react for the frontend.
-Another very import library was **socket.io** which provided the instant messing web sockets, that allows all users in the chat to receive instant updates when a new chat is sent.
+Another very important library was **socket.io** which provided the instant messaging through web sockets, which allows all users in the chat to receive instant updates when a new chat/message is sent.

 ## Features and Techniques used:
 - Groups chats of as many users as needed, along with personal messages